UshashiP/NYC-311-data/README.md

 pip install -r requirements.txt
 ### Step 4: Place Shapefile for NTAs
 Place the shapefile folder in the 'data' directory (data/nta_shapefile/)
+### Step 5: Run the Project
+To execute the pipeline, simply run: python main.py from your teminal or bash

 ---

-## How to Run the Project
-To execute the pipeline, simply run:

-python main.py from your teminal or bash

----

 ## Outputs Generated
-- Raw Data: data/raw.csv
+- Raw Data: data/raw.csv (Task 1)
 - Preprocessed Data: data/preprocessed.csv
-- Aggregated Data: data/aggregated.csv
+- Aggregated Data: data/aggregated.csv (Task 2)
-- Interactive Plot: data/interactive_visualization.html
+- Interactive Plot: data/interactive_visualization.html (Task 3)
-- Interactive Choropleth Map: data/interactive_choropleth_plotly.html
+- Interactive Choropleth Map: data/interactive_choropleth_plotly.html (Task 4)

 ---

 ## Script Details
 ### main.py
-The entry point of the project orchestrates all steps:

-Sets up the data directory.
-Fetches raw data from the NYC 311 API.
-Preprocesses the raw data.
-Aggregates data for analysis.
-Generates an interactive plot of complaint trends.
-Creates an interactive choropleth map for a specific complaint type.
+The entry point of the project orchestrates all steps.
+It creates a structured data directory, dynamically retrieves raw NYC 311 data, preprocesses data to resolve missing values and validate key fields, aggregates the data, and generates an interactive plot of complaint trends and a choropleth map.

 ### etl.py
-Fetches NYC 311 service request data for the last 7 days.
-Saves the raw data as data/raw.csv.
-Class: NYC311ETL-This class encapsulates the logic for extracting and saving NYC 311 service request data.
-Initialization (__init__):Input: data_dir (Path or string)
-Specifies where the fetched data will be stored.
-Creates the directory (data) if it doesn’t already exist.
-Ensures the script can save output files in the specified location.
-Method: fetch_data(): Fetches raw service request data from the API for the last n days and saves it as a CSV file.
+A NYC311ETL class is used to save the last seven days' NYC 311 service request data as data/raw.csv.
+Initiation (__init__): Ensures that the data directory exists by taking a directory path (data_dir) as input.
+The fetch_data() method dynamically retrieves service request data from the NYC Open Data API and saves it in a structured CSV file.
+Output - data/raw.csv

 ### utils.py
 Contains utility function.
 Identifies the root directory of the project.